ajdeleon/tictactoe/README.md

   * user is taken to homepage after login

 2. playing game
-  *user starts game
+  * user starts game
-  *user is connected with opponent
+  * user is connected with opponent
-  *user plays through game
+  * user plays through game
-  *after game user guesses whether opponent was robot or not
+  * after game user guesses whether opponent was robot or not
 3. user profile
-  -user can navigate to profile from menu
+  - user can navigate to profile from menu
-  -user can view/edit their personal information
+  - user can view/edit their personal information
-  -user can view record of games
+  - user can view record of games